parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/reading-writing-and-technology.md

 # Reading, Writing and Technology

-## Introduction

 Reading, writing, and using technology may be more difficult for people with Parkinson’s.
-This can be due to a combination of factors, which are explored below.
+This can be due to a combination of factors, and we will explore each issue in detail below.

 ---

-### Reading
+## Reading

-**Why can it be difficult with Parkinson’s?**
+### Why can it be difficult with Parkinson’s?
-Eye movements involved in reading are highly complex and must be coordinated to track words on a page.
+Eye movements involved in reading are highly complex and must be coordinated in order to track words on a page.

-- **Saccadic eye movements:** Rapid eye movements that allow quick jumps to a new target, important for moving to a new line on the page.
-In Parkinson’s, these can be slow, making it hard to find the next line.
-Dyskinesias may cause these movements to become fast.
+- **Saccadic eye movements** are the rapid eye movements that allow the eyes to quickly jump to a new target.
+These are important for the eyes to jump to a new line on the page.
+In Parkinson’s, these movements can be slow, and it can be hard to find the right spot on the next line to continue reading.
+These eye movements can also become fast if you are experiencing dyskinesias.
-- **Vergence eye movements:** Needed for focusing on near or far objects, important for reading.
-Parkinson’s may impair vergence, causing double vision.
+- **Vergence eye movements** are the eye movements needed for seeing an object up close or far away.
+These eye movements are important when focusing on a near task, like reading.
+In Parkinson’s, vergence eye movement can be impaired resulting in the person experiencing double vision.
-- Other issues include:
+- Other eye problems that can make reading difficult include:
-  - Slowing of eyelid movement, leading to less blinking, causing dry or irritated eyes and blurred vision.
+  - Slowing of eye lid movement.
+This means less blinking which can cause dry or irritated eyes or even blurring of vision.
-  - Eyelid spasms (blepharospasm), causing involuntary eye closure.
+  - Spasms of the eyelid muscles can cause involuntary eye closure, called _blepharospasm_.
-  - Some Parkinson’s medications can cause dry eyes.
+  - Some medications used in Parkinson’s can cause dry eyes.

-**What can I try for myself?**
+### What can I try for myself?

-- Over-the-counter ointments and eye drops can help with dry eyes.
+For dry eyes, over-the-counter ointments and eye drops are available from pharmacists; they can be very helpful.

-**What else may be helpful?**
+### What else may be helpful?

-- Regular eye checks for near vision problems, which often worsen with age.
-- If problems persist despite normal eye exams or new glasses, ask your GP, optometrist, or ophthalmologist for a referral to a neuro-ophthalmologist who may prescribe ‘prisms’ (special glasses).
+Have regular eye checks to see if there are problems with near vision as this tends to deteriorate as people age.
+If a regular eye check is normal or new glasses are prescribed and you are still having problems reading, you may wish to ask your GP, optometrist, or ophthalmologist for a referral to a neuro-ophthalmologist.
+A neuro-ophthalmologist can do further tests and may prescribe ‘prisms’ (a special kind of glasses).

-- See the 5 Senses page for more on visual changes in Parkinson’s.
+See our <a href="/learn/managing-symptoms/five-senses" class="internal-link">5 Senses</a> page for more information on visual changes in Parkinson’s.

 <div class="video-container">
 <iframe